nelhage/blog.nelhage.com/content/draft/personal-infrastructure-with-claude.md

 ## My plan

-As an Emacs user of two decades now, I'm a passable elisp programmer, but I have no experience profiling or optimizing elisp, and the [GitHub issue][slow] already contained a few other folks' attempts.
+I'm a passable elisp programmer, but I have no experience profiling or optimizing elisp, and the [GitHub issue][slow] already contained a few other folks' attempts.
 I figured I'd take a different approach.

 I planned to write a short program in Rust to scan and inventory my vault and output minimal metadata as JSON, and to modify `obsidian.el` to consume that output.
 I'm more comfortable in Rust, and I know it to be generally quite performant and to have excellent profiling tools.

-As a bonus, I could consume the JSON output from other tooling I might end up building.
+Such a solution might be tricky to include upstream, but I was pretty sure it'd be a relatively small project for me and would reliably solve my own problem.

 ## Using Claude